tdg5/stats-learning-notes/glossary.md

 the average leverage is always equal to $$ \frac{p + 1}{n} . $$ So, if an
 observation has a leverage statistic greatly exceeds $$ \frac{p + 1}{n} $$ then
 it may be evidence that the corresponding point has high leverage.

+<a id="hybrid-subset-selection"></a>
+**[Hybrid Subset Selection][#hybrid-subset-selection]**: Hybrid subset selection methods add variables to the model sequentially, analogous to [forward stepwise selection][#forward-stepwise-selection], but with each iteration they may also remove any variables that no longer offer any improvement to model fit.

+Hybrid approaches try to better simulate [best subset selection][#best-subset-selection] while maintaining the computational advantages of stepwise approaches.

 <a id="hypothesis-testing"></a>
 **[Hypothesis Testing][#hypothesis-testing]**: The process of applying the